thanos-io/thanos/tutorials/katacoda/thanos/2-lts/step1.md

-# Step 1 - Start initial Prometheus servers
+# Step 1 - Initial Prometheus Setup

+Thanos builds upon vanilla Prometheus instances which states it seamlessly integrates into existing Prometheus setups.

 In this tutorial, we will be using two Prometheus Servers.

 * We have one Prometheus server in eu1 region and one Prometheus servers scraping the same target in us1 region.

+Let's start this initial Prometheus setup, ready?

 ## Prometheus Configuration Files